 Men with untreated gonorrhea can occasionally develop epididymitis, a painful infection of the testicles.
 Untreated gonorrheal infections can also cause inflammation of the prostate and urethral scarring, sometimes leading to male infertility.

 If you are living with HIV and are not taking antiretroviral medications, a gonorrhea infection can lead to highly concentrated amounts of HIV virus in the genital tissue, causing 8-10 times more HIV to be shed in your semen or vaginal secretions.
 If you are HIV negative and have gonorrhea, your immune cells are especially susceptible to HIV if your partner is carrying the virus.
 Rectal gonorrhea may increase your chance of getting HIV by 10-20 times.
-However, taking medication to prevent HIV (PrEP) can significantly decrease the risk of getting HIV even when there is an STD present.
+However, taking medication to prevent HIV (PrEP) can significantly decrease the risk of getting HIV even when there is an STI present.